mindspore-ai/docs/tutorials/experts/source_en/debug/dump.md

 4. Refer to [Asynchronous Dump Data Analysis Sample](#asynchronous-dump-data-analysis-sample) to analyze the Dump data file.

+    Note:

     - If you need to dump all or part of the operator, you can modify the `dump_mode` option in the json configuration file to 0 or 1.
     - Using the Dump function will automatically generate the IR file of the final execution graph.

 ### Asynchronous Dump Data Object Directory

 If set `file_format` to `npy`, see [Synchronous Dump Data Object Directory](https://www.mindspore.cn/tutorials/experts/en/master/debug/dump.html#synchronous-dump-data-object-directory) for the dump data object directory.

+If the `file_format` value or the `file_format` value is `bin` is not configured, the data object directory is structured as follows.

 The data objects saved by asynchronous Dump include the final execution graph (`ms_output_trace_code_graph_{graph_id}.ir` file) and the input and output data of the operators in the graph.
 The directory structure is as follows: